dimi-gu/NMD-modeling/README_NMD_ECM.md

 ## Main Features

-- Imports NMD customer rates from a Bank of Italy workbook
+- Imports NMD customer rates from a Bank of Italy public database
 - Imports Euribor and sovereign yields from ECB CSV files
 - Converts quarterly customer-rate observations to a monthly series
 - Constructs the Italian–German 10-year sovereign spread